 A separate application is not required. -- All accepted applicants are automatically evaluated for merit aid based on the completed Admissions application.
 Scholarship recipients will be notified in their acceptance letters.

-These merit-based, full-tuition scholarships are awarded for exemplary academic achievement.
+These merit-based, full-tuition scholarships are awarded for exemplary academic achievement to a limited number of qualified students in early February.
 Presidential scholars are typically in the top 2% of their class, have an SAT score of 1450 or 32 ACT (Composite score), a GPA of 3.9 or higher (on a 4.0 scale), and have demonstrated leadership and community service.

 These merit-based, partial-tuition scholarships are awarded to students who demonstrate the highest level of academic achievement.
 Recipients are typically in the top 20% of their class, with an SAT score of 1360 or 29 ACT (Composite score) and a 3.5 or higher (on a 4.0 scale), or are in the top 10% of their class, with a minimum SAT score of 1270 or 26 ACT (Composite score) and a 3.8 GPA or higher (on a 4.0 scale).